 Make a shopping list for what you need, and organize your list by sections in the grocery store.
 Now, when you go shopping, you won’t have to walk all over the store looking for the food you need to buy.
 You’ll be able to go directly to the food you need, so you spend less money and less time at the store.

 If you find shopping during peak store hours to be difficult, consider going to the store either early in the morning or during a typically slower time like dinnertime.

-Eating enough fresh fruit and vegetables is important, especially for people with RA, who need the nutrients those foods have.
-But, cutting fruit and vegetables is very difficult and painful when you live with RA.
-So, go for convenience, and buy pre-cut fruit and veggies.
+Eating enough fresh fruit and vegetables is important, especially for people with rheumatoid arthritis, who need the nutrients those foods have.
+But cutting fruit and vegetables is very difficult and painful when you live with rheumatoid arthritis.
+So go for convenience: buy pre-cut fruit and veggies.
 Many stores have produce that they cut for you.
 You can also buy frozen veggies and fruit, too.
 This will save you time, energy and pain.

 Having the right tools helps you cut down on prep time.
 Sharp knives, good cookware and non-slip grip oven gloves can make it easier to cook.
-There are lots of RA-friendly kitchen tools that can help.
+There are lots of rheumatoid arthritis friendly kitchen tools that can help.
 For example, there is a rocker-style knife that takes the pressure off your fingers and wrist.

 Invest in gadgets that do the hard gripping, twisting and opening for you, such as an electric can opener, jar opener, crock pot liners and stirring spoons with large handles.

 If your rheumatoid arthritis is really hurting and you don’t feel like cooking, remember that you can ask for help.
 Call a friend or family member and see if they would like to come over and have dinner with you.
 Spending time with other people helps you get your mind off of your RA pain, and it gives you a chance to have someone help you cook.
 As an added bonus, you’ll get to enjoy a delicious meal with someone you love.